edincubator/edi-doc/source/big-data-stack/basic-concepts.rst

 .. code-block :: console

-  $ docker run -ti --net=container:vpn -v <workdir>:/workdir edincubator/stack-client /bin/bash
+  $ docker run -ti --net=container:vpn -v <workdir>:/workdir --name stack-client edincubator/stack-client /bin/bash
   Enter your username : <username>
   $

 Being `<workdir>` the directory where your source code, scripts, etc. are.
 The `-v` param creates a Docker volume mounted at `/workdir` inside the container, from which you can access to your files.

+If you need an additional CLI window, you can run:

+.. code-block :: console

+  $ docker exec -ti stack_client /bin/bash

 .. note::